jacobpaine/mud_env/README.md

 The third iteration of a prototype game template intended to create educational games.
 Using Mongo, Express, Angular, and NodeJS.

-Development is currently suspended until October 10th.
+Development is currently suspended indefinitely.

 Current Heroku pre-build at: